halcyon/renewedbrain.com/dementia.md

 > has been getting worse over the past two years."

-As we age, our thinking skills change and we realize that we are not as mentally sharp as we once were.
-The question arises if we need to be concerned about Dementia.
+As we age, our thinking skills gradually diminish and we realize that we are not as mentally sharp as we once were.
+The question arises if we need to be concerned about dementia.
 There are a number of different kinds of dementia, or what people used to call "senility".
-Dementia is a disease of the central nervous system that basically reduces brain functioning gradually over time.
+Dementia is a disease of the central nervous system that reduces brain functioning gradually over time.

 Dementias include:

 * Alzheimer's
 * Vascular Dementia
 * Frontotemporal Dementia
 * Parkinson’s
-* Creutzfeld-Jacob
 * Lewy Body
+* HIV/ AIDS Related Dementia
 * and other degenerative diseases of the brain.

 The most familiar type of dementia is Alzheimer’s dementia.
 The main characteristic of